Our 2023 season will start at Easter and short trips will be available on Good Friday, Easter Sunday and Easter Monday.

-These trips take about 30 minutes run from Melbourne Arm on Sundays and Bank Holidays, from the start of April until the end of October.
+These trips take about 30 minutes run from Melbourne Arm on Sundays and Bank Holidays, from Good Friday until the end of October.
 Trips start at 12 noon and the last trip is around 4.15 pm.
 There is no timetable for our short trips and unlike group trips, they cannot be booked. .

 The maximum number of passengers we carry is 12 at a time (including children and babies), but we can run lots of short trips on a Sunday.